 - Submit copies of transcripts from the Radiography program completed.

-Must be a registered technologist with the ARRT and licensed by the Texas Medical Boards by the first class date to participate in the program.
-Please review the link for program information for all Advance Modality programs.
-For Advance Modality applications, please contact the program coordinator listed on the program information sheet below.
+Must be a registered technologist with ARRT and licensed by the Texas Medical Boards by the first class date to participate in the program.
+Please review the link for program information for all Advanced Modality programs.
+For Advanced Modality applications, please contact the Program Coordinator listed on the program information sheet below.

 Medical Imaging Technology consists of three Associate of Applied Science (AAS) degrees and four certificate programs.

 The AAS degree programs are: